Avoid these financial mistakes that can cause big problems

 After 20 years in the financial consulting space, providing services to hundreds of clients, The A Team has seen time and time again the financial mistakes that occur when small business owners take on responsibilities far beyond their expertise.
 Many business owners try to do their own accounting, HR, marketing, and more – often with disastrous results.

-While some entrepreneurs might be able to juggle these various roles, most quickly lose sight of the big picture and miss the growing fissures can cause a business to crumble.
+While some entrepreneurs might be able to juggle these various roles, most will quickly lose sight of the big picture and miss the growing fissures that can cause a business to crumble.
 As Socrates alluded: You don’t know what you don’t know.

 The A Team has rescued clients from accounting blunders time and time again.
 Here are some of the most common and costly mistakes we see.

-5 Costly Mistakes Made by Small Businesses
+6 Costly Mistakes Made by Small Businesses

-Problem 1: Insufficient Capital
+Problem 2: Insufficient Capital

 Businesses that require raw materials and inventory, and companies that experience a surge in growth often suffer from insufficient capital.
 This problem can also plague businesses that are seasonal or that have substantial overhead.